Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Methodology

 Our third fine-tuning task is turn-taking prediction.
-The task is chosen due to the close correlation between the use of backchannels/fillers and turn-taking/turn-holding.
+The task is chosen due to the close relation between the use of backchannels/fillers and turn-taking/turn-holding.
 Specifically, we use the framework TurnGPT \citep{ekstedt-skantze-2020-turngpt}, a language model based on GPT-2 and designed for the prediction of turn-shifts in spoken dialogue.
-A formal definition of the turn-taking prediction task is as follow:
+A formal definition of the turn-taking prediction task is as follows.

-Let $\mathbf{X} = \left( x_1, x_2, \dots, x_T \right)$ denote a sequence of tokens consisting of the linear ordering of utterances from both interlocutors (e.g., most tokens are from \textbf{interlocutor A} while \textbf{interlocutor B} produces backchannels/fillers such as \textit{`uh'} or \textit{`um'}), where $x_t$ is the $t^\text{th}$ token, and $T$ is the sequence length.
+Let $\mathbf{X} = \left( x_1, x_2, \dots, x_T \right)$ denote a sequence of tokens consisting of the linear ordering of utterances from both interlocutors (e.g., most tokens are from \textbf{interlocutor A} while \textbf{interlocutor B} produces backchannels/fillers, where $x_t$ is the $t^\text{th}$ token, and $T$ is the sequence length.
 The fine-tuning task is then to estimate the probability distribution $P \left( y^* \mid X \right)$, where $y \in \{1, 2, \dots, T\}$ indicates the likelihood of a turn-taking event occurring after token $x_y$.
 The final predicted turn-taking location is then based on:

-Similar to the \textbf{NTP} task, training TurnGPT also requires speaker information for each utterance.
+Similar to the \textbf{NTP} task, training TurnGPT also requires speaker ID (e.g., <s1>) for each utterance in order to reflect turn shifts.
 The details on our data pre-processing are summarised in Appendix~\ref{sec:dataprop}.